myrrlyn/apocrypha.es/priv/archive/7peju9.md

 settled in the Pale, while the dragons themselves scattered to the four winds.
 Heimverlund reunited with his aged uncle, King Yglar, in Windhelm and stayed with him until his death two years later.
-Heimverlund assumed the throne and moved the capital to [Bromjunaar] in the west.
+Heimverlund assumed the throne and moved the capital to [Bromjunaar][1] in the west.
 The priesthood founded the holy city fifteen years earlier, and since then it had become vast and powerful.
 Given Heimverlund’s station, he joined the ruling council of eight-and-one high priests.
-Heimverlund inherited the name and title of [Vokun] from his predecessor on Atmora, but to his people he was forever known as the Totem-King.
+Heimverlund inherited the name and title of [Vokun][2] from his predecessor on Atmora, but to his people he was forever known as the Totem-King.

 Years passed and Heimverlund proved to be a formidable ruler, earning the